Updated on January 8, 2025

 • Blurred vision

-It’s important to follow the directions on your prescription label carefully.
-Only take Ambien as directed, and speak to your doctor or pharmacist about any questions you may have about your Ambien prescription.
+We recommend following the directions on your prescription label carefully.
+Only take Ambien as directed, and speak to your doctor or pharmacist if you have any questions about your prescription.
+Alert your doctor immediately if any serious side effects occur.

-An estimated 46,000 adolescents between 12 and 17 years old misuse prescription tranquilizers and sedatives like Ambien.
-Another 1.7 million young adults between 18 and 25 also admit to using these kinds of drugs.
-And 4.3 million adults over the age of 25 report misusing prescription tranquilizers or sedatives.
+• An estimated 46,000 adolescents between 12 and 17 years old misuse prescription tranquilizers and sedatives like Ambien.

 Symptoms of Ambien addiction include the following: